-It was out of these extraordinary circumstances that the Troubled Asset Relief Program (TARP) and the Office of Financial Stability (OFS) were created.
-They were a central part of the emergency measures taken by the federal government pursuant to the Emergency Economic Stabilization Act of 2008 (EESA).
-Collectively, TARP and the federal government's other emergency programs helped to prevent the collapse of our financial system.
-As a result of the careful design, implementation, and coordination of these programs, the federal government was able to limit the broader financial and economic damage caused by the crisis.
+It was out of extraordinary circumstances over a decade ago that TARP and OFS were created.
+Both were a central part of the emergency measures taken by the federal government pursuant to EESA.
+Collectively, TARP and the federal government's other emergency programs helped to prevent the collapse of the U.S. financial system.
+Through EESA, the federal government was able to limit the broader financial and economic damage caused by the crisis.
 Although we are recovering, these measures were critical to restarting economic growth, and in restoring access to capital and credit.

 Since late 2010, OFS has focused on carefully winding down TARP's investment programs, recovering the OFS's outstanding investments, and continuing to implement the various housing programs under TARP to help struggling homeowners avoid foreclosure.
-While the total amount disbursed for TARP programs was \$440.7 billion, OFS has collected \$425.4 billion (or \$442.9 billion if including the \$17.5 billion in proceeds from the additional Treasury American International Group, Inc. shares) through repayments, sales, dividends, interest, and other income.
-As of September 30, 2018, only \$651 million in bank investments remain outstanding.
+While the total amount disbursed for TARP programs was \$442.2 billion, OFS has collected \$425.5 billion (or \$443.0 billion if including the \$17.6 billion in proceeds from the additional Treasury American International Group, Inc. [AIG] shares) through repayments, sales, dividends, interest, and other income.
+As of September 30, 2019, only \$40 million in bank investments remain outstanding.

-The Management's Discussion & Analysis (MD&A) describes the establishment of OFS, its background, mission, and organizational structure.
+The Management's Discussion & Analysis (MD&A) within this AFR describes the establishment of OFS, its background, mission, and organizational structure.
 OFS administers programs that fall into two major categories: Investments and Housing.
 In total, OFS had responsibility for 13 individual programs.
 All of these programs have either been closed or are in the process of winding down.